davidsowerby/takkan/docs/user-guide/intro.md

 ---
 # Overview

-If you have not already, is is worth looking at the [Precept Overview](../intro.md)
+If you have not already, is is worth looking at the [Precept Overview](../intro.md), which provides a summary of Precept's features.

+## Purpose

+Precept aims to make development quicker, by automating a substantial amount of the work currently needed to bind Widgets to data.

+- layouts, traits

 ## View and Model